-Working as a wellness coach has also brought me to the realization that it’s okay to write posts that are just great, everyday recipes and not necessarily fancy or for special occasions.
+Working with more clients recently has also brought me to the realization that it’s okay to write posts that are just great, everyday recipes and not necessarily fancy or for special occasions.
 So for the past couple of weeks, I’ve been photographing the things that I make on a weekly basis and that we eat as part of our daily fare.
 I’ll be sharing more of these simple, go-to recipes in the future alongside some of the special recipes that I also like to make sometimes.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-* I use deglet noor dates, but of course medjool will work in this recipe.
+* I used deglet noor dates, but of course medjool will work in this recipe.
 Remove the stones before blending.